AviatrixSystems/Docs/HowTos/security_bulletin_article.rst

 Aviatrix Product Security Team continually tests the software product, looking for vulnerabilities and weaknesses.
 If you have a security issue to report, please send it to support@aviatrix.com.
 Any such findings are fed back to Aviatrix's development teams and serious issues are described along with protective solutions in the advisories below.

+Please note the below Aviatrix Security recommendations and communication plans:
+- Aviatrix strongly recommend customers to stay on the latest release to resolve features and bug issues.
+All fixes are in the new release; we do not patch older release versions.
+- Customers are strongly recommended to perform image migration 2x a year.
+The migration process provides the latest system level security patch
+- All known software vulerabilities are submitted to Mitre for CVE-ID references by Aviatrix Systems
+- Avitrix publish Field Notices and send alerts to Controller Admin in the Controller console when security related issues are published

 Most Recent IR
 ================